How to Deal with Aggressive Dementia Behaviors: 14 Tips

 5. Validate their feelings

-If your older adult is being aggressive and there isn’t an obvious cause, it could be because they’re having strong negative feelings like frustration, sadness, or loneliness and don’t know how to properly express themselves.
+If your older adult is aggressive and there isn’t an apparent cause, it could be because they’re having strong negative feelings like frustration, sadness, or loneliness, and don’t know how to express themselves adequately.

-Try to look for clues to their emotions in their behavior and speak in a calm and comforting way.
-Reassure them that it’s ok to feel that way and that you’re there to help.
+Look for clues to their emotions in their behavior and speak calmly and comfortingly.
+Reassure them that it’s okay to feel that way and that you’re there to help.

 6. Calm the environment